 The Talkeetna River flows 85 miles from its headwaters in the Talkeetna Mountains into the Susitna River at the community of Talkeetna.
 The Susitna River flows 313 miles from its headwaters at Susitna Glacier to its terminus at Cook Inlet and drains an area of approximately 20,000 square miles.
-The confluence of the Chulitna, Susitna, and Talkeetna Rivers has migrated east north east to such an extent that a high-water event places the community in imminent danger of flooding.
-Such a flood occurred in 2012, essentially destroying the erosion control structure rendering it useless and causing \$1.8 million in damage to the dike and \$183,111 in damage to local roads.
+The confluence of the Chulitna, Susitna, and Talkeetna Rivers has migrated east northeast to such an extent that a high-water event places the community in imminent danger of flooding.
+Such a flood occurred in 2012, significantly damaging the erosion control structure and causing \$1.8 million in damage to the dike and \$183,111 in damage to local roads.
 This event also breached an earthen berm containing the community's sewage treatment lagoons potentially releasing millions of gallons of human wastewater into the river system.
 In addition to monetary and environmental value, the flood threatened the Alaska railroad bridge that crosses the Talkeetna River.
 This rail line connects Fairbanks North Star Borough, with a population of nearly 100,000 residents, plus two active Army and Air Force bases in central Alaska, with ports in south central Alaska which are used for military deployment and sustainment of the civil and military population.
 The 2012 flood also threatened the community's sole water treatment plant.
 Current erosion control projects do not address the flood risk issue that threatens the viability and resilience of the community, fiber optic cable connecting communications to the interior, and the rail line to federal military installations near Fairbanks.

-The Matanuska-Susitna Borough is working with the U.S. Army Corps of Engineers (USACE) on a continuing authorities program Section 205 - flood damage reductions project that begins on January 29, 2019 to determine the federal interest and begin the feasibility study.
+The Matanuska-Susitna Borough is working with the U.S. Army Corps of Engineers (USACE) on a continuing authorities program Section 205 feasibility study.
 This study is a requirement for a 205 design and construction project and both phases require match funding to move them forward.
+The study is estimated at a cost of 1,508,000 with Matanuska-Susitna Borough's share estimated at 754,000.
+The study will provide recommendations on further actions.